It's not funny, but Rick Larkin still laughs about it.

-"The way I see it, there are a lot of people struggling worse than I am at the moment so that keeps my head above water," he said.
+"The way I see it, there are a lot of people struggling worse than I am at the moment.
+That keeps my head above water," he said.

-"Cafe owners that have spent tens of thousands of dollars on stock they had to throw out and are relying on JobKeeper, those are the type of people that probably need a lot of help."
+"Cafe owners that have spent tens of thousands of dollars on stock they have had to throw out, and are relying on JobKeeper, those are the type of people that probably need a lot of help."

 Mr Larkin also said he hoped residents in the Wimmera's small towns would stay cautious and not become complacent.